 As a musician, I split my time between being a percussionist/drummer and a singer/songwriter who plays guitar.
 I perform locally in the New York City area.
 I’ve had the good fortune to play with a band that opened for Bon Jovi at Giants Stadium in East Rutherford, NJ.
 I’ve also played NJPAC in Newark, the Broadway Theater inside the Marriott Marquis in Times Square, the legendary Maxwells in Hoboken, NJ, CBGB’s, and Radio 104.5 in Philadelphia.

-As a singer/songwriter, I’ve released four live albums of original music.
+As a singer/songwriter, I’ve released four live albums of original music and a single, Walking On.
 One of them was named the #5 Top Live Album of 2013.

 Check out the albums here.

 I’ve performed over an hour’s worth of acoustic cover versions of popular songs from my couch.
 I call these Couch Covers.
 They are free to watch and stream on YouTube 24/7.

 Christina Alessi & the Toll Collectors